ocaml/dune/doc/documentation.rst

 Examples
 --------

-This stanza use attach all the .mld files in the current directory in a project with a single package.
+This stanza will attach all the .mld files in the current directory in a project with a single package.

 .. code-block:: lisp